-Students access their digital classrooms via more than ninety touchscreen Chromebook computers which are shared amongst Grade 1-6 students.
-Fifteen iPads are also available for our Foundation students as they take their first steps into an ever more digital world.
-Supporting these technologies are three state of the art digital scanners which allow students to quickly digitise their bookwork for use online in collaborative projects and digital portfolios.
+Students access their digital classrooms via ninety touchscreen Chromebook computers which are shared amongst Grade 1-6 students.
+Nineteen iPads are also available for our Foundation students as they take their first steps into an ever more digital world.
+Supporting these technologies are three digital scanners which allow students to quickly digitise their bookwork for use online in collaborative projects and digital portfolios.

 ICT Learning Specialist

-This is a pastoral care program only and does not have any particular religious focus.
 Access to the program is through self, parent, or teacher referral.
-The Chaplain is available as a support to both students and parents and is at the school two days a week.
+The counsellor is available as a support to both students and parents and is at the school two days a week.

-Please feel free to call in to school or ring the Chaplain if you would like to have a chat.
+Please feel free to call in to school or ring the counsellor if you would like to have a chat.

-The role of the Chaplain is to care for the child/family when he/she needs someone to listen to them.
+The role of the counsellor is to care for the child/family when he/she needs someone to listen to them.